Snowmass 2021 whitepaper: Proton structure at the precision frontier: Introduction

 \subsection{Exploring PDFs in Snowmass community planning studies}

 Already at the first Snowmass DPF Summer Studies in 1980's, theoretical issues and practical methods for determination of PDFs were in the focus of the attention of the HEP community, given the pivotal role of PDFs in predicting QCD processes.
-It was realized that progress in collider studies is impossible without trusted PDF parametrizations, as was exemplified by the seminal Eichten-Hinchliffe-Lane-Quigg (EHLQ) PDFs \cite{Eichten:1984eu} published in the run-up to the Superconducting SuperCollider.
+It was realized that progress in collider studies is impossible without trusted PDF parametrizations, such as the seminal Eichten-Hinchliffe-Lane-Quigg (EHLQ) PDFs \cite{Eichten:1984eu} published in the run-up to the Superconducting SuperCollider.
 The Snowmass community studies in the 1990's and 2000's have stimulated understanding of the hadron structure through increasingly precise experiments at FNAL, CERN, and DESY.

 The 2021 Snowmass Community Planning Exercise has drawn a large group of participants to explore multi-faceted aspects of PDFs and their applications through collaborative meetings that took place in the Energy Frontier Topical Groups (EF06, as well as EF05, EF07, and other groups) over nearly two years.
 Many of these aspects are reviewed in this whitepaper, although the full coverage of all involved aspects would be prohibitively extensive.
 Table~\ref{table:Table1} illustrates the progress that has been made since the previous Snowmass Summer Study completed in 2013.
 Using the 2013 Working Group Report on Quantum Chromodynamics \cite{Campbell:2013qaa} as a reference, we compare the status of select topics in the 2013 study and in the current study.
 The main part of the whitepaper details these and many other topics in the order listed in Sec.~\ref{sec:Organization}.
 We also highlight the challenges and tasks that need to be addressed to advance our understanding.
+The article is organized in thematic sections written by groups of leading authors to represent the rich tapestry of ideas and approaches in the PDF analysis field.
+The assessments in individual sections are provided by the leading authors.
+Quantitative estimates for projected PDF uncertainties reflect the assumptions and methodologies used by the leading authors.
+The material underwent gentle overall editing primarily for style and consistency of notations.